Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Short Gamma Ray Bursts

-In the case of typical sGRBs, several studies have been performed in order to describe the main accretion models in sGRBs \citep{pop99,nar01}.
-According to them, during the initial stage, a considerable amount of the accretion energy will be converted into neutrinos within the vicinity of the rotation axis, and subsequently they will enhance some fraction of their acquired energy in low mass density regions, mainly by neutrino annihilation processes, but due to neutrinos have small cross section, they cannot transfer linear momentum to the baryons contained in the fireball, leading to the creation of an outflow of neutrino-driven baryon-loaded winds that expand anisotropically during the compact-object merger.
-The mass rate loss during these events is of the order of $10^{-3}-10^{-4}\ M_\odot \rm\ s^{-1} \rm sr ^{-1}$ within the first few miliseconds, being this effect non-negligible during the evolution of the system.
-In a BNS merger scenario, the presence of a strong magnetic field increase considerably the effect on the neutrino-driven winds outflow and global HD and MHD simulations, such as \citep{des08,perego2014neutrino, siegel2014magnetically}, must be performed in order to know the main properties of these winds in both scenarios.\\
+Based exclusively on a binary NS merger, two kinds of GRBs are generally discussed; low-luminosity (llGRBs) and typical GRBs \citep{2017ApJ...848L..34M}.
+On the one hand, llGRBs are produced by a mildly relativistic outflow due to the jet is hampered in the advancement by the wind expelled from the hypermassive neutron star (HMNS), giving rise to a low-luminosity sGRB with $E_{\rm iso}\simeq 10^{46}$ - $10^{47}$ erg \citep{2003MNRAS.343L..36R, 2002MNRAS.336L...7R, 2014ApJ...784L..28N}.
+On the other hand, typical GRBs are generated by a relativistic jet whose initial conditions are not altered because the collapse to a black hole occurs fast.
+In this case, the isotropic energy is expected in the range of $E_{\rm iso}\simeq 10^{50}$ - $10^{51}$ erg \citep{2005ApJ...625L..91R,2014ApJ...788L...8M, 2016ApJ...831...22F}.
+Several studies have been performed to describe the main accretion models in sGRBs \citep{pop99,nar01}.
+According to them, during the initial stage, a considerable amount of the accretion energy will be converted into neutrinos within the rotation axis's vicinity.
+Subsequently, they will enhance some fraction of their acquired energy in low mass density regions, mainly by neutrino annihilation processes, but due to neutrinos have a small cross-section, they cannot transfer linear momentum to the baryons contained in the fireball, leading to the creation of an outflow of neutrino-driven baryon-loaded winds that expand anisotropically during the compact-object merger \citep{rosIII,des08}.
+The mass rate loss during these events is of the order of $10^{-3}-10^{-4}\ M_\odot \rm\ s^{-1} \rm sr ^{-1}$ within the first few milliseconds, being this effect non-negligible during the evolution of the system.
+In a BNS merger scenario, a strong magnetic field's presence increases the effect on the neutrino-driven winds outflow considerably, and global HD and MHD simulations, such as \citep{perego2014neutrino, siegel2014magnetically}, must be performed in order to know the main properties of these winds in both scenarios.\\